Theatre education at the Playhouse

 PERFORMANCE ACADEMY: Grades 5-12 (Approximately)

 In Performance Academy, actors are taken through a more disciplined process: Auditioning, rehearsing, and performing a play to learn how to polish skills in a dynamic, challenging environment.
-Previous experience is not required, but can be helpful.
+Previous experience is not required, but is strongly encouraged.
 Performance Academy rehearsals move quickly and are generally more rigorous than other classes and camps, so attendance i vital to the success of both the student and process.